RiwiKiwi/Datastructures-and-Algorithms/README.md

-# My_Datastructures
+# Datastructures and Algorithms
-Here are some datastructures that I made during my course GAS
+Here are some datastructures that I made with some algorithms during the lecture

 Note: my hashmap only has open addressing methods for now